 5101 Wisconsin Ave NW

-Ben is an associate in WBM’s litigation practice concentrating on privacy and data breach matters, products liability, and antitrust violations.
-His primary focuses include protecting individuals' personally identifiable information, consumer fraud and unfair trade practices, and defective products such as consumer electronics and construction materials.
+Ben is an associate in WBM’s litigation practice concentrating on products liability, privacy and data breach matters, and antitrust violations.
+His represents a wide variety of clients in actions stemming from defective construction materials and consumers products, unauthorized disclosures of personally identifiable information, and unfair trade practices.

-Beyond his role as an attorney, Ben holds primary responsibility for the management digital content, developing strategic plans to effectively integrate existing marketing systems.
-His scholarly work in the area of digital copyright has received recognition for encouraging legal standards that protect emerging new technologies and facilitate greater access to information.
+Additionally, his scholarly work in the area of digital copyright has received recognition for encouraging legal standards that protect emerging new technologies and facilitate greater access to information.

 In 2013, Ben started at WBM as a summer associate while completing his law degree at The George Washington University Law School, and joined the firm as a full-time attorney in 2014.